Hubert Lamb: Commemoration

 In August 2006, the Climatic Research Unit Building in the School of Environmental Sciences at the University of East Anglia was renamed the Hubert Lamb Building.

 In the same year, Lamb was hailed as 'instrumental in establishing the study of climate change as a serious research subject' in a report listing the 'top 100 world-changing discoveries, innovations and research projects to come out of the UK universities in the last 50 years'.

 In September 2013, the centenary of Lamb's birth was commemorated by a symposium at the University of East Anglia, co-organised with the Royal Meteorological Society.

 Family

-Lamb was son of Ernest Horace Lamb (1878–1946), DSC, DSc, professor of engineering at Queen Mary College, London and Lilian, daughter of Rev. G. H. Brierley.
-Ernest Lamb was eldest son of the mathematician Horace Lamb, whose influence Hubert Lamb credited for his own early career at the Meteorological Office.
-His son Norman Lamb was the MP for North Norfolk from 2001 until 2019.
+Lamb was son of Ernest Horace Lamb (1878–1946), DSC, DSc, professor of engineering at Queen Mary College, London, and Lilian, daughter of the Rev. G. H. Brierley.
+He was a grandson of the mathematician Horace Lamb, whose influence he credited for his own early career at the Meteorological Office, and a nephew of the classicist Walter Lamb, the painter Henry Lamb and the archaeologist Dorothy Lamb.
+His son Norman Lamb was the Liberal Democrat MP for North Norfolk from 2001 until 2019.